-By introducing new technologies into the current practice of prenatal screening and testing, the chances of detecting any kind of genetic abnormalities in the foetus have gone up.
-This, in turn, will help parents to take the best decision when it comes to their baby.
+By introducing new technologies into the current practice of prenatal screening and testing, the chances of detecting any kind of genetic abnormalities in the fetus have gone up.
+This in turn will help parents to be take the best decision when it comes to their baby.

-For the past 30 years approx., the main focus has been on being able to identify and diagnose pregnant women through prenatal screening, for genetic abnormalities in the foetus.
-This was to mainly identify women whose foetus had more of a chance to develop Down syndrome.
+For the past 30 years almost, the main focus has been on being able to identify and diagnose pregnant women through prenatal screening, for genetic abnormalities in the fetus.
+This was to mainly to identify women whose fetus had more of a chance to develop Down syndrome.

-With recent technological advances that help in identifying numerical and structural chromosome abnormalities and mutations, like array-based analysis called Chromosomal Microarray Analysis (CMA) and Next-Generation Sequencing (NGS), the process of screening and diagnosing any kind of abnormality present in the foetus has gone through a rapid development.
+With recent technological advances that help in identifying numerical and structural chromosome abnormalities and mutations, like array-based analysis called chromosomal microarray analysis (CMA), and next-generation sequencing (NGS), the process of screening and diagnosing any kind of abnormality present in the fetus has gone through a rapid development.

-Thanks to the availability of CMA- and NGS-based methods, the ability to diagnose a wider array of genetic foetal conditions becomes possible and more probable.
+Thanks to the availability of CMA- and NGS-based methods, the ability to diagnose a wider array of genetic fetal conditions has becomes possible and more probable.
 Because of all these tests, exciting opportunities for comprehensive prenatal diagnosis and screening have opened up.

 But, like with every new development, these too are accompanied with their fair share of challenges.
 Despite the fact that healthcare providers are introducing these technologies, they must also consider that the consequences of such a quick introduction could prove to be harmful, since there is still a limited knowledge about the test performance of some assays in routine clinical practice.